GastonZalba/ol-dji-geozones/README.md

 ## [DJI API](https://www-api.dji.com/api/geo/areas) - What we know

-### Some consideratios
+### Some considerations

 - The API doesn't accepts requests in large zoom levels (&lt;9) aka search_radius, so the Geozones in the map are disabled in these zoom scales to manage this beahaivor.

 - The data returned by the API has some problems/strange behaviors:

   - The elements in _level 6_ (Altitude Zones, grey color) are returning from the api with _level 2_ in the properties (Restricted Zones, red color), and the elements in _level 4_ (Regulatory Restricted Zones, light blue color) with _level 7_ (Recommended Zones, green color).
     This makes very messy the frontend, and make it impossible to filter these levels accordingly in each request.
-To avoid this problem, this module functions completely different from the official map: performs the API requests including all _levels_, distributing the results in differents layers according to each level, and filter the active levels by manipulating the layer visibility (not in the API request)
+To avoid this problem, this module functions completely different from the official map: performs the API requests including all _levels_, distributing the results in differents layers according to each level, and filtering that manipulating the layers visibility (not by the API request).

 - See [DjiApi API](#DjiApi) for parameters and details.